JosephdeVilmarest/josephdevilmarest.github.io/index.md

 ## Short bio

-I founded [Viking Conseil](http://vikingconseil.fr/) to build adaptive forecasting models that are able to adapt to an increasingly unstable world.
+* **2022** I founded [Viking Conseil](https://vikingconseil.fr/) to extend my PhD work and build adaptive forecasting models that are able to adapt to an increasingly unstable world.
+The objective of Viking Conseil is to continue research in order to apply our solution in the industry.

-I graduated in **2019** from the [École Normale Supérieure](https://www.ens.fr) and got a Master Degree from the [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/en/) in mathematics and machine learning ([MVA](https://www.master-mva.com/)).

-From **2019** to **2022** I was a PhD Student in Statistics under a [CIFRE](https://www.enseignementsup-recherche.gouv.fr/cid22130/les-cifre.html/) contract.
-I am jointly working at the [LPSM, Sorbonne Université](https://www.lpsm.paris/) under the supervision of [Olivier Wintenberger](http://wintenberger.fr/) and at [EDF R&D](https://www.edf.fr/groupe-edf/inventer-l-avenir-de-l-energie/r-d-un-savoir-faire-mondial) under the supervision of [Yannig Goude](https://www.imo.universite-paris-saclay.fr/~goude/about.html) and Thi Thu Huong Hoang.
-I defended on June 22, 2022.\
-My PhD manuscript is available [here]({{ site.baseurl }}/docs/manuscript.pdf), and my defense slides [here]({{ site.baseurl }}/docs/2022_06_22_soutenance.pdf).\
+* **2019 - 2022** I obtained my PhD in Statistics under an industrial contract ([CIFRE](https://www.enseignementsup-recherche.gouv.fr/cid22130/les-cifre.html/)).
+I worked jointly at the [LPSM, Sorbonne Université](https://www.lpsm.paris/) under the supervision of [Olivier Wintenberger](http://wintenberger.fr/) and at [EDF R&D](https://www.edf.fr/groupe-edf/inventer-l-avenir-de-l-energie/r-d-un-savoir-faire-mondial) under the supervision of [Yannig Goude](https://www.imo.universite-paris-saclay.fr/~goude/about.html) and Thi Thu Huong Hoang.
+I defended on June 22, 2022, my PhD manuscript is available [here]({{ site.baseurl }}/docs/manuscript.pdf), and my defense slides [here]({{ site.baseurl }}/docs/2022_06_22_soutenance.pdf).\
-I received the [male thesis prize](https://www.thinksmartgrids.fr/actualites/prix-de-these-think-smartgrids) of Think Smartgrids, as well as the [Marie-Jeanne Laurent-Duhamel thesis prize](https://www.sfds.asso.fr/fr/group/prix_et_bourses/544-le_prix_marie_jeanne_laurent_duhamel/) of the Société Française de Statistiques.\
+I received the [male thesis prize](https://www.thinksmartgrids.fr/actualites/prix-de-these-think-smartgrids) of Think Smartgrids, as well as the [Marie-Jeanne Laurent-Duhamel thesis prize](https://www.sfds.asso.fr/fr/group/prix_et_bourses/544-le_prix_marie_jeanne_laurent_duhamel/) of the Société Française de Statistiques.

-I am now extending my Phd work in [Viking Conseil](http://vikingconseil.fr/).
+* **2015 - 2019** I graduated from the [École Normale Supérieure](https://www.ens.fr) and got a Master Degree from the [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/en/) in mathematics and machine learning ([MVA](https://www.master-mva.com/)).

 ## Research

-I am mainly interested in time series forecasting.
+I am mostly interested in time series forecasting and the application I consider in particular is electricity load forecasting.
 I consider adaptive methods that are able to learn regime changes in the time series, focusing in particular on state-space representations.
-During my PhD the industrial application at EDF was electricity load forecasting.
+Indeed, state-space models capture very well the evolution of the electricity demand; in particular, they perform well in the context of abrupt regime changes.

 #### Publications